RAPTOR7762/setbb-E2fRemoveUnusedConnectors/index.md

 `chmod ugo+x /usr/local/bin/*.py`

 #### Linux (Ubuntu 16.04 LTS)
-It appears that there are different instructions to installing this, so I'll list both ways

 **Peter Van Epp** - copy the py scripts to /usr/local/bin via sudo: